peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 To invert an NxN matrix:

 1. Create a new NxN matrix.
-2. For each cell in the original matrix, find the determinant of its minor at that cell, and set the corresponding cell in the new matrix to that value.
+2. For each cell in the original matrix, find its minor at that cell (that is, the determinant of a matrix generated by eliminating the row and column where that cell appears in the original matrix), and set the corresponding cell in the new matrix to that value.
 3. In the new matrix, reverse the sign of each cell whose row index plus column index is odd.
 (These cells will alternate in a checkerboard